-SaaS marketing is a type of marketing that focuses on promoting and selling subscription-based products.
+SaaS marketing is a type of marketing that focuses on promoting and acquiring leads for subscription-based products.
 SaaS, also known as Software as a Service, is a way in which businesses sell their products in cloud-based applications with regular updates and added functionality.
-Compared to businesses with physical products or one-time purchases, SaaS businesses need to prove to their current and potential customers that their “rented” service is worth a monthly fee.
+Compared to businesses with physical products or one-time purchases, SaaS businesses need to continually prove to their current and potential customers that their “rented” service is worth the monthly fee.

 How Do I Market My SaaS Products?

 So what tactics should marketers implement to show that a subscription service is worth the monthly investment?

 The key to your customers’ hearts lies with a sample of your product(s).
 By allowing site visitors to test out your product first hand and work with your product using their data, they’ll be able to figure out if a) your product meets their needs and b) if it’s worth the money.

 Build a Strong Content Marketing Strategy :